Netgear WN2500RP WiFi Extender Review

 No Cross Connecting of Extended and Extension Networks

-Our Rating for the Netgear WN2500RP WiFi Extender
+Netgear WN2500RP WiFi Extender Review: Our Rating

 For most casual network users do not need to see the unit very often.
 Indeed, if you can find the network extension SSIDs on your WiFi devices, this extender is probably working fine.
 We’ve never noticed it locking up or crashing, and it seems to recover well from primary network outages.
 It automatically reconnects when the primary WiFi network comes back online.